dotnet/docs-aspire/docs/components-overview.md

     :::code source="snippets/components/AspireApp/WorkerService/Program.cs" highlight="5":::

-    The preceding code adds the `NpgsqlDataSource` to the dependency injection container with the connection name of `"PostgreSqlConnection"`.
+    The preceding code adds the `NpgsqlDataSource` to the dependency injection container with the connection name of `"customers"`.
 The connection name is later used by the orchestrator project, when expressing resource dependencies.

     > [!TIP]
     > Components that are designed to connect to Azure services also support passwordless authentication and authorization using [Azure RBAC](/azure/role-based-access-control/overview), which is the recommended approach for production apps.